MarcinOrlowski/laravel-api-response-builder/README.md

  Android developers can use [ApiResponse](https://github.com/MarcinOrlowski/ApiResponse) library to handle `ResponseBuilder` responses produced in their mobile applications.

- You are even covered in case of emergency as provided Exception Handler ensures your API keeps talking JSON (and not HTML) to its clients if case of any unexpected and unhandled exception.
+ You are even covered in a case of emergency as provided Exception Handler ensures your API keeps talking JSON (and not HTML) to its clients if case of any unexpected and unhandled exception.

  Did I mention, you also get testing traits that would automatically cover your whole `ResponseBuilder` related code with